rvbug/NLP/transformers/README.md

 If we now have to have a contextualised representation of 3rd vector then : <br>
 <img width="182" alt="image" src="https://github.com/rvbug/NLP/assets/10928536/e17f33a6-9b0f-4a96-b346-ca3995883e9d">
 <br>
 The blue dotted lines - that is `Attention` for you.
-You can think of it as below <br>
+You can think of stacking all the attention block <br>
 <img width="126" alt="image" src="https://github.com/rvbug/NLP/assets/10928536/ccd03cf7-e0d2-42bf-979b-61a8f4c008ae">
 <br>